nazeer1100126/MifosxGateway/README.md

 # MifosxGateway

+## Summary

-## MifosGateway provides a RESTful interface to send SMS and EMAILS
+MifosGateway provides a RESTful interface to send SMS and EMAILS